whistlegraph/aesthetic-computer/README.txt

   - [] Zooming in on the page a lot will make the margin too large and squash the main display.
   + Dev Only
+  - [] `sfx` do not decode in Safari when using the development servers.
+       (Probably due to a local IP address or a CORS issue?)
+       - [] Confirm that it's a Safari bug.
   - [] `npm run code` does not work offline, due to netlify relying on online conectivity.
     - [-] How can be sure I can run the whole stack without an internet connection?